louraff/covid_19_mapper/README.md

 - Confirmed cases, deaths and recoveries to date for the specified country (can be switched to a doughnut chart to show that country's cases as a % of global cases).
 - R value to date for the specified country.
 - A comparison graph that populates the chosen country and the 10 countries with the highest confirmed cases in the world.
 Cases and deaths can then be compared on the same graph to date.
+(This can also be  adjusted per million people)
 - Daily confirmed cases change, and death change to date for the specified country.
 - CFR % to date for the specified country .